Scientists are developing means of growing artificial meat in a petri dish. Does such 'meat' have the halachic status of meat?

 Thoughts?

-I remember the Rav of our shul was a Rav in Switzerland during the war and they had banned shechitah.
+I remember the father of Rav of our shul was a Rav in Switzerland during the war and they had banned shechitah.
 They relied for meat on a herd of specially raised cows.
 These were cows that as calves were still in the mothers womb, when the mother was schected.
 They apparently managed to get a herd of these animals and their offspring that did not require schetiah.
 So I wonder if you started with meat from a schected animal is a similar issue would apply.